shijumk/Student-Details/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+I have tested the application by running with 'http-server' for validating production readiness after created the build.

 ## Running unit tests